 'The poor chap never had a chance, and this only complicates the case sir!'
 Hitchcock stated.

 'Perhaps you are correct in that analogy Hitchcock, but if we determinate meticulously and with sound judgment, the roads exploited by the murderer, then we could devise an effective plan to capture the criminal,' I answered.

-'Are you suggesting that we patrol more the area sir?'
+'Are you suggesting that we patrol more the area?'

-'Precisely Hitchcock!
-However, we must search throughout the area, including the outskirts of the shire', I interjected.
+'Precisely!
+However, we must search throughout the area, including the outskirts of the shire', I had interjected.

 'That would include the expansive Exmoor, which is an area of the hilly open moorland in west Somerset and north Devon sir, where there is an ancient causeway nigh.
 The Crawford Bridge and the White Mill, the moss bog located in the basin of the River Brue and the Brue Basin Peat Moors; but some of those areas are rural and impassable'.

-I had sighed before I told him, 'Oh, if that is so Hitchcock, then we shall most definitely, discover another dead body!'
+I had sighed before I told him, 'Oh, if that is so, then we shall most definitely, discover another dead body!'

 I knew that we had to investigate this averment of the boy, and thus, we took him with us.
 We followed the long narrow road he had indicated, and when we reached the end of the road, there was this capacious house that was a two-storey stone building with an asymmetrical frontage, and a glazed veranda supported on iron columns.
 It had a stable block, a dovecote, an impressive roof, a stone screen, and flanking walls that were constructed of fine masonry.